Shuping Wang

-Shuping Wang (王淑平, Wang Shuping; 20 October 1959 – 21 September 2019) was a Chinese-American medical researcher and public health whistleblower.
+Shuping Wang (王淑平, Wang Shuping, née Zou; 20 October 1959 – 21 September 2019) was a Chinese-American medical researcher and public health whistleblower.
 She exposed the poor practices that led to the spread of hepatitis C and HIV in central China in the 1990s, potentially saving tens of thousands of lives.
 In 2001, following harassment by Chinese officials, she moved to the United States, where she worked until her death.

 Early life

-Wang was born with the family name Zou on 20 October 1959, in Fugou County, Henan.
+Wang was born Zou Shuping on 20 October 1959, in Fugou County, Henan.
 Her mother, Huang Yunling, worked as a village physician.
 Her father, Zou Bangyan, was a mathematics teacher who served as a soldier of the Kuomintang Army, which made her childhood difficult during the Cultural Revolution.
 She refused the Red Guards' command to denounce her parents and was expelled from school at the age of 8.
 When she was 13, she moved away from her village, was legally adopted by an uncle who was a member of the Communist Party, and adopted his surname, Wang.
 She was then allowed to continue her education.